Assistant Professor Experimental Fluid-Rock Interaction at CiTG TU Delft (current)

 Effect of pore fluid chemistry on carbonate failure behaviour

 Between 2018-2021, this project is funded by NWO through a VENI grant, with title 'Taking fluid-rock interactions forward: the role of realistic pore fluid chemistry on rock deformation'.
 This project works towards a better understanding of the role of fluid chemistry on the mechanical and transport properties of rocks, since the use of the subsurface (hydrocarbon production, geothermal heat extraction, CO2 or wastewater injection) affects the pore fluid chemistry.
-Between 2020-2024 Jon Kortram is involved as a PhD student, funded by TU Delft.
+Between 2020-2022 Jon Kortram was involved as a researcher, funded by TU Delft.

 ARGUS project: building up knowledge to using neutron tomography for flow through rocks

-I am part of the ARGUS collaboration (funded by the Norwegian Research Council, PI: Francois Renard) between Norway, France, Switzerland, Sweden and the UK.
+I am part of the ARGUS collaboration (funded by the Norwegian Research Council, PI: Francois Renard) between Norway, France, Switzerland, Sweden and the UK, with only academic partners.
 This project aims to develop time-resolved X-ray and neutron imaging applications to unravel geological processes related to flow in rocks.
-It runs 2018-2020.
+It runs 2018-2020, with a continuing informal collaboration on X-ray and neutron tomography.